The documentation for training your own classifier is

 With a bit of work, we're sure you can adapt that example to work in a REST, SOAP, AJAX, or whatever system.
 If not, pay us a lot of money, and we'll work it out for you.
 Or if you don't want to do that, maybe look at what Hat Doang did.
 An adaptation of that code now runs our online demo.

-Several options are available from the command-line for determining the output format of the classifier.
+At the command line, there are five choices available for determining the output format of

 You can choose an

-slashTags (the default).
-See the example of each below (these are
+See the examples of each below (these are

 shell command lines, the last bit of which suppresses message printing, so you can see just the output).

-Even more power is available if you are using the API.
+Even more options are available if you are using the API.

 classifier.classifyToString(String text, String outputFormat, boolean preserveSpaces)

-classified versions of the input, which you can print out however your heart desires!
+classified versions of the input.
+You can then print them out however your heart desires!

 See the examples in